 The drivers are supplied from an internal supply voltage.
 PGND must always be connected to the controls.
 The max. admissible cable length is 10 m.

 Connections and signal description for incremental-encoder interface :

-Default count direction: upwards when the motor shaft is rotating clockwise (looking at the shaft end).
+The count direction is upwards when the motor shaft is rotating clockwise (looking at the shaft end).